 - Oversees university brand standards, including graphic standards and brand voice

 A&M-Commerce also boasts a 100,000-watt public radio station, 88.9 KETR.
 The KETR studio complex, along with the Marketing and Communications offices, are located on the first floor of Binnion Hall facing Education Drive.

 The station’s signal broadcasts up to a 75-mile radius of A&M-Commerce.
 It is found online at www.ketr.org and is available for streaming on iHeart Radio, iTunes Radio and TuneIn Radio.

 - Locally produced programs

 - A&M-Commerce sports and high school football broadcasts

 - Severe weather coverage

 KETR also provides access to invaluable hands-on learning where students can cultivate and foster excellence in broadcast and journalism.

-Officers of the department are certified by the State of Texas as commissioned peace officers and have full law enforcement authority.
+UPD officers are certified by the State of Texas as commissioned peace officers and have full law enforcement authority.